 Industrial production in Latvia edged down 0.3 percent year-on-year in June of 2020, following a downwardly revised 6.2 percent fall in the previous month.
 Manufacturing output declined 2.3 percent, less than a 7 percent slump in May.
 In addition, production rose faster for electricity and gas supply (8.3 percent vs 0.2 percent) and mining & quarrying (9.3 percent vs 0.7 percent).
 On a monthly basis, industrial production climbed 7.5 percent, after an upwardly revised 5.2 percent rise in May.

-Industrial Production in Latvia averaged 3.97 percent from 2000 until 2019, reaching an all time high of 23.20 percent in October of 2010 and a record low of -25.90 percent in March of 2009.
-This page provides the latest reported value for - Latvia Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Central Statistical Bureau of Latvia
+Industrial Production in Latvia averaged 3.77 percent from 2000 until 2020, reaching an all time high of 23.20 percent in October of 2010 and a record low of -25.90 percent in March of 2009.
+This page provides the latest reported value for - Latvia Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Latvia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Central Statistical Bureau of Latvia

-Industrial Production in Latvia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Latvia to stand at 3.90 in 12 months time.
-In the long-term, the Latvia Industrial Production is projected to trend around 4.00 percent in 2021, according to our econometric models.
+Industrial Production in Latvia is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Latvia to stand at 2.20 in 12 months time.
+In the long-term, the Latvia Industrial Production is projected to trend around 2.00 percent in 2021 and 4.00 percent in 2022, according to our econometric models.